secretstartups/handbook/purpose/index.html.md

 ## Purpose

-GitLab’s purpose is to help people increase their lifetime earning through training, access to opportunities, and the DevOps platform.
+GitLab’s purpose is to help people increase their lifetime earnings through access to opportunities and the DevOps platform.

 ## Identifying GitLab's Purpose